-Getting around Koh Samui is not at all difficult thanks to a modest but adequate range of transport options.
-Being a mere 25 kilometres long and 21 kilometres across, most journeys around Thailand’s third largest island will be pretty short, but there is a choice available to suit any distance and any budget.
+Getting around Koh Samui is not at all difficult, thanks to a modest but adequate range of transport options.
+Being a mere 25 km long and 21 km across, most journeys around Thailand’s third-largest island will be pretty short, but there is a choice available to suit any distance and any budget.

-Most of the transport options which are common in Thailand’s top tourist destinations have also found their way to Koh Samui, though there are one or two notable exceptions.
-The island has no tuk tuks, for example, and no proper formalised bus service.
-However, the public transport will be able to get you to most of the key destinations and vehicle rental is available for those hard-to-reach places.
+Most of the transport options which are common in Thailand’s top tourist destinations have also found their way to Koh Samui, though there are 1 or 2 notable exceptions.
+For example, the island has neither tuk-tuks nor formalised bus service.
+However, there are public transport options to get you to most of the key destinations.
+Vehicle rental is available for those hard-to-reach places.

 - Ang Thong Adventure Tour

 - Ko Tao & Ko Nang Yuan Snorkeling Tour

 - Sea Kayaking at Ang Thong Marine Park